itnifl/movieLister/README.md

 movieLister
 ===========
+Be aware!
+This code is really bad and messy.
+An attempt to divide the code up from being spaghetti code has been tried.
+The code is still bad.
+If you go on to try to wrap your head around this, you will suffer extreme frustration and experience a time consuming waste.
+You have been warned.
+The code is kept here for historical purposes, so I can look back at it and wonder.

 OBS!
 This code uses mymovieapi.org / imbdpapi.com(http://imdbapi.com/) that is no longer up and running.
 This code therefore no longer works.
 See http://imdbapi.com/ for more info.